December 17, 2018

-Before beginning, talk with your client to determine what they are looking for in their facial treatment.
-Learn about their skin type and what they hope will come from the facial.
+The first step of a facial will consist of talking with your client to determine what they are looking for in their facial treatment.
+Learn about their skin type and what they hope will come from the professional facial treatment.
 You may also want to discuss the extraction process with them and find out what their tolerance is.
 Extraction is a key step in the facial process, but some skin types are too sensitive and may not benefit from this process.

-Prior to performing any facial treatment, wrap your client’s hair to keep water and products out of it.
-Be sure to not wrap the hair too tight or too loose – too tight and you may give your client a headache, negating the relaxation they should be feeling throughout the facial treatment; too loose, and water and products can get in.
-Our esthetician education program provides students with the necessary resources, beauty concepts, and skills required to perform skin care and facial treatments in a professional spa setting.
+Prior to performing a professional facial treatment, wrap your client’s hair to keep water and products out of it.
+Be sure to not wrap the hair too tight or too loose – too tight and you may give your client a headache, negating the relaxation they should be feeling throughout the facial treatment; too loose, and water or products can get in.
+Our esthetician education program provides students with the necessary resources, beauty concepts, and skills required to perform skin care and professional facial treatments in a spa setting.
 Enroll in an esthetics course at our beauty school to learn the latest beauty techniques.

 After skin analysis, you would need to cleanse the skin with the appropriate cleanser based on your observation on the skin type and/or skin condition.
-This is the first step in addressing the client’s needs.
+This may be the most important facial step to addressing your client’s needs.
 Cleansers come in different formulations where enzymes and hydroxy acids can be added to assist in cell turnover, brightening or even help prevent breakout activity.

-The exfoliation step usually occurs after the cleansing step or during masking or depending on manufacturer’s instructions.
+The exfoliation step of a facial usually occurs after the cleansing step or during the masking phase.
 This is considered one of the most important steps for the Esthetician, because the exfoliating products that can be utilized are available to licensed professionals only.
-Proper education is essentials due to the nature of the chemistry behind the exfoliants and their effects on the skin.
+Proper education is essential due to the nature of the chemistry behind the exfoliants and their effects on the skin.
 Exfoliants vary from being mechanical, chemical or both, and always follow manufacturer’s instruction on usage.

-While applying product, spend time massaging the facial muscles.
+If you’re learning how to give a facial treatment, the next step is to massage your clients facial muscles.
 To perform a facial massage, use your fingertips and apply light pressure, moving slowly towards the ears.
 You may also move your fingers in a circular motion to stimulate the skin.
-Use these classic massage techniques throughout the facial to make your client’s skin feel and look great.
+Use these classic massage techniques throughout the professional facial to make your client’s skin feel and look great.

-Typically facial masks are applied toward the end of the treatment.
+Typically facial masks are applied toward the end of the professional facial treatment.
 Masks come in different formulas and consistencies.
-Generally, clay/mud masks are great for absorbing excess oil, cream-based masks help address dryness, whereas gel type masks can address multiple concerns like dehydration, calms and soothe the skin.
+Generally, clay/mud masks are great for absorbing excess oil, cream-based masks help address dryness, whereas gel type masks can address multiple concerns like dehydration.
 The mask is applied with a soft fan brush starting on the décolleté or neck area and sliding upward toward the face in long feathering relaxing strokes.

 Once the facial mask has been applied, don’t leave your client in the dark.
 Instead, unwrap your client’s hair and treat them to a scalp massage as you wait for the facial treatment product to work it’s magic (please follow your state regulation).
 Place a small amount of oil on your finger tips and massage the scalp using small, circular movements.
 Doing this will put your client in an even deeper state of relaxation.

 This is the last step in a facial treatment.
 Application of toners, serums, face oils, essences, vitamins and retinols are performed before applying the moisturizer.
 These serums help address specific skin care concerns your client has such as pigmentation, breakouts and wrinkles.
-Moisturizers help restore the skin barrier, that is why you apply it at toward the end of the treatment.
-Moisturizer is applied followed by a sunscreen.
+Moisturizers help restore the skin barrier, that is why you apply it towards the end of the professional facial treatment.
+Moisturizer is applied followed by sunscreen.
 It is recommended to apply a minimum of a SPF 30 to give your client adequate protection against UV rays.

 Offer Skin Care Advice After the Facial

-Once you’ve completed the facial treatment, you’ll have learned a lot about your client’s skin.
+Once you’ve completed all of the necessary steps of a facial treatment, you’ll have learned a lot about your client’s skin.
 Before they leave, take a minute to offer them your expert advice on in-home skin care for their skin type.
 Give them the tools they need to have better, healthier looking skin, and they’re sure to come back and see you the next time they need a facial or other skin care treatment.